A collaboration among the Bloomberg School of Public Health,

 the School of Medicine, and the School of Nursing.

-A recording of the event can be found here for any who missed it or would like to watch again:
+A recording of the event can be found here on our Center YouTube Page for any who missed it or would like to rewatch.

 Spearheaded by the Johns Hopkins SADII-SCORE’s own Dr. Rosemary Morgan, a collaborative COVID-19 and Gender Working Group has worked to compile an ongoing list of resources related to the intersection of COVID-19 and sex/gender.
 To view the resources, please see the link below.
 To suggest resources to add, email Rosemary Morgan, Johns Hopkins Bloomberg School of Public Health (firstname.lastname@example.org).